Pacheco Creek (Contra Costa County)

-Pacheco Creek is a 3.4 mi waterway in central Contra Costa County, California.
+Pacheco Creek is a 3.4 mi waterway in central Contra Costa County, California, United States.
 It empties into Suisun Bay.
+It is formed by the intersection of Walnut Creek, Grayson Creek and Pine Creek.

 The creek has a run of chinook salmon and steelhead trout after periods of rain in the winter and fall.

 History

 Salvio Pacheco, a Californio ranchero and military officer, was granted the Rancho Monte del Diablo in 1834, and settled there in 1844.
 The creek is named for him.